-There are certain options available to veterans which could make them qualify for a student loan forgiveness without doing any consolidation.
+There are certain options available to veterans which could make them qualify for a student loan forgiveness without getting any consolidation.
 This is possible if the veteran has a service-connected disability.
 This program has been designed to give relief to veterans who cannot continue their duty as a result of a disability sustained during service.

 3) National Defense Student loan discharge

 This was designed to help those who were at the forefront of war, serving their country.
-To be qualified for this, you must have served for at least 1 year in the Imminent danger deemed area and also hold a Perkins or Direct student loan.
+To be qualified for this, you must have served for at least 1 year in the Imminent Danger Deemed Area and also hold a Perkins or Direct Student Loan.

 Reduce the burden